-And if that hasn’t made your mouth water enough, then check out our 10 Things to Do in the Yasawa Islands for Foodies.
+And if that hasn’t made your mouth water enough, then check out our 10 Best Foodie Experiences in the Yasawa Islands.

 Looking for a place to stay with exquisite food and plenty of food-orientated experiences?
-Check out our 10 Accommodation in the Yasawa Islands for Foodies.
+Check out our 10 Accommodations in the Yasawa Islands for Foodies.

 Weddings, Honeymoons and Romantic Getaways in the Yasawa Islands

-The remoteness of the Yasawa Islands just oozes with romance, making the island group a popular destination for beach weddings or honeymoons.
+The remoteness of the Yasawa Islands just oozes romance, making the island group a popular destination for beach weddings or honeymoons.
 With fabulous places to stay and romantic activities to strengthen your bond, a romantic getaway to the Yasawa Islands should be on every couples’ bucket list!
-Start planning your romantic getaway with the Wedding & Honeymoon Guide to the Yasawa Islands.
+Start planning your romantic getaway with the Wedding, Honeymoon & Romantic Getaway Guide to the Yasawa Islands.

 Things to Do for Couples